Mu-schel/recipes/hummus.md

 * pepper
 * onion
 ## Instruction
-Cooking chickpeas, and mix them up
+Cooking chickpeas, and mix them up.
+Do not add too much salt!